 By bicycle with Hannah

 The Otago Central Rail Trail (see no. 2 on map) was one of New Zealand's first 'Great Rides' and is now a well-established and much loved multi-day route across the undulating Central Otago region.
-Myself and a few friends decided to undertake the 150 kilometer cycle over the Easter weekend, across a landscape of gorgeous colors of burnt ochre and golden browns, complemented by huge blue skies.
+Myself and a few friends decided to undertake the 150 kilometer cycle over the Easter weekend, across a landscape of gorgeous colors of burnt ocher and golden browns, complemented by huge blue skies.

 People often liken New Zealand to England of old, and the Central Otago region certainly epitomizes this — with a very low population and a real sense of 'go slow'; for those three days I felt like I'd stepped straight in to the 1950s.
 The route follows a once flourishing but now disused railway line, and is characterized by old gold mining settlements that are now friendly townships.
 We stayed in delightful B&Bs where they immediately sat us down with tea and cake, and told stories of local life along with insights into the rich history of the trail.